dajiangsuo/egr-304-spring2026/docs/304/304-icc-01-supplies-regulators-multimeters/index.md

     1. Review [pages 62-63 of the DMM manual](https://www.dropbox.com/s/futmq59a8ftekqs/Agilent_DMM_34461A.pdf?dl=0) to learn how to measure DC current.
 Then, turn the power supply back on and ***briefly*** measure the current going through the resistor with the DMM. **Be careful, the resistor and/or voltage regulator will get hot.**<br> *This reading confirms how much current the regulator can supply.*
     1. Measure the resistance across the two poles used in the potentiometer.
 This should be done by removing the potentiometer from the circuit before measuring it with the multimeter.
 You can then replace it with an equivalent resistance using fixed resistors and re-test.

-   > In HW1, you will **replace** the potentiometer with a fixed resistor, so be sure to write down the value you obtained up with before the end of class.
+   > In Part 2, you will **replace** the potentiometer with a fixed resistor, so be sure to write down the value you obtained before the end of class.

 ## Individual Demonstration of Proficiency